MRODG/PictoDiary-Privacy-Policy/README.md

-The Application obtains the information you provide when you download and register the Application.
-To make use of the services registration with us is required.
+Our applications obtain the information you provide when you download and register.
+To make use of the services of our apps registration with us is required.

-When you register with us and use the Application, you generally provide (a) your name, email address, user name, password and other registration information;
+When you register with us and use our applications, you generally provide (a) your name, email address, user name, password and other registration information;